 – application rejected – pay the fine within the prescribed time or go to stage 2

 • Elect to have the matter heard in the Magistrates’ Court (see “Going to court” in the main text)

 •Nominate another driver (motor vehicle offences):

-–if nomination is accepted, the agency will pursue the nominated driver
+–if nomination is accepted, the agency pursues the nominated driver

-–if the agency refuses the nomination, it may recommence action against you within six months of refusing the nomination – go to stage 3
+–if the agency refuses the nomination, it may recommence action against you within 12 months of refusing the nomination – go to stage 3

 Note: For some specific offences (i.e. excessive speeding of 25 km per hour or greater over the speed limit and drink and drug-driving) you cannot apply for an internal review and you must nominate another driver within 28 days of receiving the infringement.

 • Apply for a work and development permit (see “Work and development permits” in the main text)

 – application rejected – pay the penalty within the prescribed time or go to stage 2